jgm/unicode-collation/README.md

 ## Conformance

-The library passes UCA conformance tests (except for tests involving unmatched surrogates and a few Tibetan characters, which seem to be changed in unexpected ways by Text.pack or normalization).
+The library passes UCA conformance tests (except for tests involving unmatched surrogates, which seem to be changed in unexpected ways by Text.pack).

 Localized collations have not been tested extensively.